Cost of Living in St. Petersburg, FL: What to Budget in 2025

 utilities internet seasonal cooling costs

-Municipal bills may include a utility tax of about 10% and modest recycling fee (~$3.99).
-Internet costs run $30–$70/month for typical residential service; bundles with cable/phone can push combined bills toward $100–$150.
+Municipal bills may also include a local utility tax of up to 10% and a modest recycling or sanitation fee that varies by address.
+Internet typically runs $30–$70/month; bundle packages with cable or phone can push the combined bill toward $100–$150.

 Groceries, Restaurants, and Food Budgets